Finaps/technology-radar/.requirements/software-requirement-document.md

 Design requirements:
 - The tool must show all blips in the radar
-- The tool must allow adding new blips the radar
-- The tool must allow editing blips from the radar
-- The tool must allow removing blips from the radar
-- The tool must allow updating a blip's position on the radar (level of adoption and/or quadrant)
 - The tool must show particular information of each individual blip
 - The tool must show a blip's changes through the radar over time
 - The tool must save a blip's progress through time and its changes
+- The tool must allow a user to login to the "back office"
+- The tool must allow adding new blips the radar (Back office)
+- The tool must allow editing blips from the radar (Back office)
+- The tool must allow removing blips from the radar (Back office)
+- The tool must allow updating a blip's position on the radar (level of adoption and/or quadrant) (Back office)

 Graphic requirements:
 - The tool must show clearly the position of each blip on the radar